julianlam/feps/fep/8c13/fep-8c13.md

 #### Example: Mid-Thread Follow

 Alice creates a followers-only thread.
 Bob follows Alice after 5 Context Activities already exist.
-Bob's server performs `GET https://alice.example/contexts/12345`, receives an `OrderedCollection` with 5 items, and backfills all 5 (including non-reply events such as reactions or edits) to present a complete conversation view.
+Bob's server performs `GET https://alice.example/history/12345`, receives an `OrderedCollection` with 5 items, and backfills all 5 (including non-reply events such as reactions or edits) to present a complete conversation view.

 ### Context Retention and Deletion (Normative)

-If a server reasonably determines (from locally observable state) that it no longer hosts **any** actor authorized under the current Thread Policy for a Context Object, it **SHOULD** delete its entire local copy of that context - the Context Object and all Context Activities associated exclusively with it - subject to local policy and legal/operational constraints.
+If a server reasonably determines (from locally observable state) that it no longer hosts **any** actor authorized under the current Thread Policy for a Context Object, it **SHOULD** delete its entire local copy of that context - the Context Object, the Posts Collection, and all Context Activities associated exclusively with it - subject to local policy and legal/operational constraints.
 Implementations **SHOULD** apply a grace period to avoid thrash from transient authorization changes.

 This prevents indefinite retention of private or restricted conversations by unrelated servers.